ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Reinitialize a bare metal server by using the API
 {: #reinitialize-bare-metal-servers-api}
 {: api}

-Update firmware and reinitializing bare metal servers is a beta feature that is available for evaluation and testing purposes.
-{: beta}

 You can reinitialize your bare metal server on {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the API.
 To reinitialize your bare metal server, use [Bare metal servers initialization](https://pages.github.ibm.com/vpc/vpc-spec-artifacts/branch/master/swagger-ui.html?maturity=aspirational&feature=is-aspirational&versioned=true#/Bare%20metal%20servers/replace_bare_metal_server_initialization).